ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 sort_key: C
 ---

 The 'classic' way to sign PoA blocks is to use the "unlock"-feature of `geth`.
 This is a highly dangerous thing to do, because "unlock" is totally un-discriminatory.
 Meaning: if an account is unlocked and an attacker obtains access to the RPC api, the attacker can have anything signed by that account, without supplying a password.

-The idea with `clef` was to remove the `unlock` capability, yet still provide sufficient usability to make it possible to automate some things yet maintain a high level of security.
+The idea with `clef` was to remove the `unlock` capability, yet still provide sufficient usability to make it possible to automate some things while maintaining a high level of security.
 This post will show how to integrate `clef` as a sealer of clique-blocks.

 ## Part 0: Prepping a Clique network

 Feel free to skip this section if you already have a Clique-network.

 First of all, we'll set up a rudimentary testnet to have something to sign on.
-First creating a new keystore (password `testtesttest`)
+We create a new keystore (password `testtesttest`)
 ```
 $ geth account new --datadir ./ddir
 INFO [06-16|11:10:39.600] Maximum peer count                       ETH=50 LES=0 total=50